yashovardhan99/mftools/README.md

-# mftools
+# NiveshPy

-mftools is a financial library designed for managing mutual funds and investment portfolios.
-It provides functionalities to fetch fund prices, manage portfolio transactions, and calculate performance metrics.
+NiveshPy is a financial library designed for managing mutual funds and investment portfolios.
+It provides functionalities to fetch fund prices, manage portfolios, and calculate performance.

-## Usage
+## Work in progress

-This section will be updated once project is usable.
+This project is a work in progress.
+The public API is still in development and not usable.

 ## License